-Wells Fargo federal student loans that were originated on or before May 1, 2008 are serviced by American Education Services (ACS) and American Education Services (AES).
+Wells Fargo federal student loans that were originated on or before May 1, 2008 are serviced by Affiliated Computer Services (ACS).

-If you’re in repayment on your federal student loan, you should be receiving statements from ACS or AES.
+If you’re in repayment on your federal student loan, you should be receiving statements from ACS.

 If you’re not in repayment, you’ll receive a written notice by mail 45 days before repayment is scheduled to begin.